marko-lisica/android-mdm-cli/README.md

 #### Default policy

-To create a default policy that will be applied to each enrolled device use command above and set `--id` to `default`.
+To create a default policy that will be applied to each enrolled device, use the command above and set `--id` to `default`.

 ### Manage devices